 Background/Stage: The competitor must develop background elements/assets to adequately stage the action and support the animation.

-Aesthetic/Style (3D): Background, character, and mystery object should be coloured.
-No (Real World) textures, simple colours only, including the use of default lighting systems within your respective 3D application of choice.
+Aesthetic/Style (2D): Background, character, and mystery object must be coloured.

 Camera Movement: Competitors are allowed and encouraged to include camera movements and cuts to enhance the action/intent of the scene.

 Animation Length: Maximum 7 seconds.